Selection over 10,000€

 This is a great and extremely rare Rolex Curvex, very elegant and highly collectible.

-A nice presence on the wrist with its large case, perfect for every day wear.
+A nice presence on the wrist with its large case, perfect for every day wear or formal occasions.

 1946 Heuer 'Pre-Carrera' Big Eyes, Black Gilt Dial - Ref.
 433